asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 - February 2021 has higher firm creation in most sectors than February 2019.
 - 'Wholesale, and Retail Trade', 'Manufacturing' and 'Real Estate' sectors show the greatest increase in firm creation in February 2021.
 - Compared to February 2019, in February 2021 there is over a 300% increase in business creation for 'Retail sale via mail order houses or via Internet' and 'Retail sale of sporting equipment in specialised stores'.
-This comes as a result of lockdown-III and stores closure.
+This coincides with lockdown-III and store closures.
-- Significant increases in food-related retail sales and wholesales sectors.
-More than 200% increase in the sectors of 'retail sale of bread, cakes, flour confectionery and sugar confectionery in specialised stores' and 'wholesale of fruit and vegetables' in February 2021 to February 2019.
+- There are significant increases in food-related retail sales and wholesale sectors.
+There is over a 200% increase in the sectors of 'retail sale of bread, cakes, flour confectionery and sugar confectionery in specialised stores' and 'wholesale of fruit and vegetables' in February 2021 to February 2019.
-- Lower registrations relative to February 2019 are met in 'taxi operations', 'tour operator activities' and 'packaging activities'.
+- There are lower registrations relative to February 2019 in 'taxi operations', 'tour operator activities' and 'packaging activities'.